padarom/thunderstorm/readme.md

 For releases I also provide a pre-packaged version (about 2MB in size) that already contains all dependencies, that you can just drop in and run without needing to do steps 1-3 of the instructions above.
 You still need to make sure the proper permissions are set for the `storage` and `uploads` directory though.

 ### Setting up the import
 The server scans the `uploads/` directory (this can be configured in the `.env` configuration file) for new packages.
 So if you want to add new packages to the system, drop them in there.
-The server will automatically analyze the `package.xml` file and move it to the right directory.
+The server will automatically analyze its `package.xml` file and move it to the right directory.
 This import can be run manually with `php artisan import:uploads` when in the project root directory.

 Alternatively there's two ways to run the import automatically:
 #### Cronjob _(recommended)_